EdOverflow/hunter/README.md

 # Hunter

-Demonstrations of vulnerable code and security issues for Python developers.
-The vulnerabilities vary in severity.
+Guidelines for writing secure code for Python developers.
+Hunter demonstrates vulnerable code and security issues that vary in severity, and explains how these issues can be mitigated.

 # Author